SAJE is now online!

 SAJE was founded in 2005 at Community Synagogue of Rye as a way for seniors ages 60 and above to gather for a variety of regularly scheduled stimulating daytime programs to enrich their participation in synagogue life.
 Everyone is always welcome to bring a friend.

-SAJE meets Mondays and Thursdays from 11:30 am – 1:00 pm at CSR, Community Synagogue of Rye, 200 Forest Avenue, Rye, NY 10580.
+SAJE meets Mondays and Thursdays from 11:30 am – 1:00 pm at CSR from September to June, Community Synagogue of Rye, 200 Forest Avenue, Rye, NY 10580.
 All programs are followed by a catered lunch.

 SAJE occasionally meets offsite for activities such as dining in local restaurants, docent guided museum tours, theater trips and more.